-- Make sure the CLI is in Configuration mode. - Configure the following parameter(s) as required:
+- Make sure the CLI is in Configuration mode. - 2.
+Configure the following parameter(s) as required:

-Parameter Description { interface } An interface to which traffic shaping will apply.
-Lowercase alphanumerical as well as '.' and '-' characters are allowed. type { type } Synopsis: internal, external, none Default: none (optional) 'external' (facing toward the Internet) or 'internal' (facing toward a local network). 'external' causes the traffic generated by each unique source IP address to be treated as a single flow. 'internal' causes the traffic generated by each unique destination IP address to be treated as a single flow.
+Parameter Description { interface } Synopsis: A string 1 to 15 characters long An interface to which traffic shaping will apply.
+Lowercase alphanumerical as well as '.' and '-' characters are allowed. iptype { iptype } Synopsis: { ipv4, ipv6, ipv4ipv6 } Default: ipv4 Internet protocol type - use both when no addresses are used, otherwise define IPv4 and IPv6 rules for each type of addresses used. type { type } Synopsis: { internal, external, none } Default: none (optional) 'external' (facing toward the Internet) or 'internal' (facing toward a local network). 'external' causes the traffic generated by each unique source IP address to be treated as a single flow. 'internal' causes the traffic generated by each unique destination IP address to be treated as a single flow.
 Internal interfaces seldom benefit from simple traffic shaping. inbandwidth { inbandwidth } (optional) The incoming bandwidth of this interface.
 If incoming traffic exceeds the given rate, received packets are dropped randomly.
 When unspecified, maximum speed is assumed.
 Specify only the number here.
-The unit (kilobits, megabits) is specified in the in-unit. in-unit { in-unit } Synopsis: none, kilobits, megabits Default: none The unit for inbandwidth, per second. outbandwidth { outbandwidth } The outgoing bandwidth for this interface.
+The unit (kilobits, megabits) is specified in the in-unit. in-unit { in-unit } Synopsis: { none, kilobits, megabits } Default: none The unit for inbandwidth, per second. outbandwidth { outbandwidth } The outgoing bandwidth for this interface.
 Specify only the number here.
-The unit (kilobits, megabits) is specified in the out-unit. out-unit { out-unit } Synopsis: kilobits, megabits Default: megabits The unit for outgoing bandwidth, per second. description { description } A description for this configuration item.
+The unit (kilobits, megabits) is specified in the out-unit. out-unit { out-unit } Synopsis: { kilobits, megabits } Default: megabits The unit for outgoing bandwidth, per second. description { description } Synopsis: A string A description for this configuration item.